ProjectPythia/pythia-foundations/_sources/foundations/terminal.md

 ## Summary

-Running Python in the Terminal is a good option if you are familiar with Linux commands or scripting on a super computer.
+Running Python in the terminal is a good option if you are familiar with Linux commands or scripting on a supercomputer.
 It requires the use of a text editor.

 ### What's Next?